mohammedq91/Expense-Track-App/README.md

 ![](ExpenseTrackerPhoto.png)

 ## Summary
-This project was written in HTML, JavaScript, and CSS.
-The purpose of this app was to help me to reinforce my JavaScript skills.
+Expense tracker was developed to further reinforce my understanding of building front end website, and functionality was the main focus during development.
+Tools used: HTML, JavaScript, and CSS were used.
 I learned how to implement separation of concerns for functions, pass constants/variables into functions, add new table body/row/dataCell, add textContent property, add/remove parent/child element property, and add remove method.

 ## Author